-My account has received thousands of tickets coming from our chat widget.
+My account received thousands of tickets coming from our Chat widget.
 How can I stop this spam attack?

-If you are being spammed, it's a good idea to check the IP address of each request, and to temporarily disable the offline chat form.
+If you are being spammed, it's a good idea to check the IP address of each request and temporarily disable the offline Chat form.

 Check if the spammer is using the same IP address for every request

-If the spammer is using the same IP address for every request, you can ban it (see Banning visitors).
-You may want to consider banning the country of origin if your company doesn't have real customers contacting you from there (see Restricting the Chat widget by country or domain).
+If the spammer is using the same IP address for every request, you can ban it (see the article: Banning visitors).
+Consider banning the country of origin if your company doesn't have real customers contacting you from there (see the article: Restricting the Chat widget by country or domain).

 Temporarily disable the offline chat form (or widget as a whole)

 Disabling the offline form altogether or the widget as a whole is the most disruptive to your workflow.
 However, hiding or disabling your Chat widget for a short time, five to ten minutes, is usually enough to interrupt the attack.

-To disable the offline chat form, within chat, go to Settings > Widget > Forms and tick offline form to Off.
-Take a moment to read Managing Offline Form settings.
+To disable the offline Chat form, within Chat, go to Settings > Widget > Forms and tick offline form to Off.
+Take a moment to read the article: Managing Offline Form settings.

-Under Settings, you can also hide the chat widget until it is configured to appear by a trigger or the API.
+Under Settings, hide the Chat widget until it is configured to appear by a trigger or the API.

 - Select Settings > Widget.